tao200ok/expresso/README.md

 Request successful.
 Response body will contain a 'menus' property with an array of objects, each representing individual menus.
 See the example.

-> NOTE: If there are no menus in the system, the array in the response will be an empty array.
+> NOTE: If there are no menus in the system, the array in the response will be empty.

 Menu: